atomize/Gunfigurator/README.md

 # Gunfigurator
 Localized Gunbot Configuration interface written in all all native web code.
 (Pure HTML/CSS/JS)

+# NOTICE
+### Gunfigrator is updated for Gunbot v.
+4.0.4 - In each release candidate as of recently, new parameters have been added.
+### It is possible that if you use Gunfigurator for a different 4.0.x version of Gunbot, it may throw errors.
+### I am working now to make a 'Version Switcher' for Gunfigurator to avoid this confusion.
+### Report bugs!

 ## Try it here

 ### [https://atomize.github.io/Gunfigurator/](https://atomize.github.io/Gunfigurator/)